Retina Services at Eye Health Partners

 The retina is the multi-layered tissue lining the back of the eye.
 This part of the eye captures light rays and converts them into images.
 When the delicate retinal tissue becomes damaged as a result of injury or disease, the eye loses its ability to convert light into images, and vision can become significantly reduced or lost altogether.

-To avoid potential vision loss, you should seek help whenever you suspect retinal or any other eye problem.
+To avoid potential vision loss, you should seek help whenever you suspect a retinal problem or any other eye problem.
 Typically, the earlier the disease is detected and treated, the better your chances of preserving and/or improving your vision.
-Our dedicated eye doctors are experienced in early diagnosis and effective treatment of a range of retinal diseases, including macular degeneration, diabetic retinopathy and retinal detachment.
-Visit our contact page to schedule a consultation and receive a complete evaluation of your eye health and expert advice on the most appropriate treatment.
+Our dedicated retina specialists are experienced in early diagnosis and effective treatment of a range of retinal diseases, including macular degeneration, diabetic retinopathy and retinal detachment.
+Visit our contact page to schedule a consultation and receive a complete evaluation of your eye health, as well as expert advice on the most appropriate treatment.

 Macular Degeneration (AMD)

 Age-Related Macular Degeneration (also referred to as AMD and ARMD) is a condition where the central part of the retina, called the macula, gradually deteriorates.
 It is estimated that more than 15 million Americans have some form of AMD.
 This disease mostly affects older people and it is the leading cause of blindness for people over 65.
 The early signs of AMD include blurred, distorted vision and shadowy areas in the eye’s center of vision.